webgptorg/promptbook/samples/templates/errors/syntax/multiple-blocks.ptbk.md

 # ✨ Sample

-Sample of wrong prompt template pipeline that has multiple blocks.
+Sample of wrong promptbookthat has multiple blocks.

 ## 💬 Prompt